I do not choose to run: Presidents who did not seek reelection

 Historically, most sitting U.S. presidents who completed one full term chose to run for a second.
 Seven presidents were eligible for reelection after completing at least one full term in office, but chose not to run.

 Reaction

 Public reaction

-Upon Coolidge's announcement, the gathered media were stunned.
-The public, too, were shocked by the announcement.
+Upon Coolidge's announcement, the gathered reporters were stunned.
+The public was also shocked by the announcement.
 Many felt Coolidge could easily win a second full term, based on "Coolidge Prosperity", the booming economy, and a surplus of over $300 million.

 Family and colleagues

 As early as 1924, Coolidge had made it clear he would not run again after his 1924 campaign.
 He relayed this to his father after his son, Calvin Jr., died.
 After the election, Theodore Roosevelt Jr. "clearly remembered" Coolidge mentioning his desire not to run again, a conversation Coolidge also reportedly had with Frank Stearns at the same time.
 Also, Secret Service Agent Edmund Starling, who served at the White House for thirty years, and protected five presidents, recounted that Coolidge decided "long ago" not to run again for office.

 While some close to Coolidge knew he would not run for another term, others were stunned by his announcement, including Sanders, his personal secretary.
 Later in the day on August 2, Grace Coolidge found out about her husband's announcement from visiting senator Arthur Capper.
 She remarked, "Isn't that just like the man.
 He never gave me the slightest intimation of his intention.
 I had no idea."